hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Minimal structure

-They have very minimal structure to education both in Finland(the national curriculum is only broad guidelines) and in Hacker School.
-It helps to focus on things students want to study themself, things they are passionate about.
+They have very minimal structure of education both in Finland (the national curriculum is only broad guidelines) and in Hacker School.
+It helps to focus on things students want to study themselves, things they are passionate about.
 Students motivated to learn are the biggest achievement of any educational system.

 ## No grades

-During the first years of comprehensive school in Finland, grading may be limited to verbal assessments rather than formal grades.
+During the first years of school in Finland, grading may be limited to verbal assessments rather than formal grades.
-Why do wee need grades?
-It's refreshing when you can spent time leaning what you like instead of thinking how to get the highest grade.
+Why do we need grades?
+It's refreshing, when you can spent time learning what you like, instead of thinking about how to get the highest grade.

 ## No fees

-There are no tuition fee in both Finland and Hacker School.
+There are no tuition fees in both Finland and Hacker School.

 ## No competition